ronaldo0010/Mitigating-SYN-Flood/README.md

 * Due to the 3-way handshake design, ACK segment cannot be differentiated from third segment of handshake, proxy has to check every segment against whitelist.

 ## Conclusion
+The client puzzle (including a cryptographic hash value to packet) is the best defense strategy.
+This guarantees no malicious connections to be established with server.
+A more scalable solution is a stand alone SYN-proxy running on a dedicated node.
+This would allow protection for entire networks without decreased server performance.
+The study finds a scaled version of their prototype implementation to mitigate SYN-Flood attacks at 10 GbE line-rate.

+The P4 solution is easier to implement and can be ported to different target platforms, particularly hardware devices which achieve lower latency with less or no outliers.

 From [Scholz, 2020](https://arxiv.org/pdf/2003.03221.pdf), We conclude that effective and efficient SYN flood mititation on modern data planes is possible.
 SYN-cookies and SYN-auth perform equally well, moreover the simplicity of the SYN-auth implementation makes it a more attractive solution.
 However, a limiting fator this solution is finding a suitable cryptographic hash function but could be solved thanks to recent developments in hash operations being implemented in hardware - like demonstrated by Bitcoin.
 This would allow for powerful data plane centric SYN-Flood mitigation.